WHAT IS THE RSA ALGORITHM?

 The Modulus

-The simplest example would be 1 = 3 mod 2.
-What this means is if we only have two numbers we count with 0 and 1 to represent larger numbers we must put them in terms of 0 or 1.
+A simple example would be 1 = 3 mod 2.
+What this means is if we only have two numbers we count with 0 and 1 to represent larger numbers, we must put them in terms of 0 or 1.
 So, 3 is just going 1 beyond 2.
 What would 4 be?
-4 would be just 2 twice so, it would be 0 again.c How 'bout 5?
-5 would be 2 twice and then 1 more so it would be 1.
+4 would be just 2 twice, so it would be 0 again.c How 'bout 5?
+5 would be 2 twice and then 1 more, so it would be 1.
 How bout 6?
-6 would be 2 three times so it would be 0.
+6 would be 2 three times, so it would be 0.
 Now let's put these examples together and show them below:

 1 = 3 mod 2